faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 }
 ```

-Now we can define a composite constructor, which sums a other expressions.
-It takes an aribirary
+Now we can define a composite constructor, say a one which sums other expressions.
+It takes an
-number of other expressions and evaluates to their sum.
+aribirary number of other expressions and evaluates to their sum.

 ```go
 func Sum(exs ...Expr) Expr {